The Prison Service needs to review its approach to transgender prisoners, argues Richard Garside

 An shorter version of this article is also available on Twitter.

 Transgender prisoners – those, mostly males, who assert a gender identity at odds with their birth sex – pose a challenge for prison managers.
-Prisons, after all, are social institutions grounded in the gender binary: that one is either male or female.
+Prisons, after all, are social institutions grounded in the sex binary: that one is either male or female.
 Transgender prisoners challenge such a binary.

 The current Prison Rules state that male and female prisoners should be kept separate from each other.
 This is not a British idiosyncrasy.